Kyle Shanahan: Houston Texans (2006–2009)

-Washington Redskins
+Washington Redskins (2010–2013)

 In 2010, Shanahan left the Texans to join his father, Mike, with the Washington Redskins.
 The Redskins' performance during his tenure led some to question whether Shanahan's hiring was an example of unearned nepotism.
 Washington struggled under Shanahan, failing to post a winning record for any of the three seasons that he was on staff.
 According to Shanahan, this poor performance helped him learn about the need to adjust his playbook when switching to a new team.
 Despite the overall team performance, the scheme and offense that Shanahan implemented during his time at Washington, especially his use of read option plays, was very highly regarded in the NFL.
 His future head coach at the Cleveland Browns, Mike Pettine, once said that Shanahan's offenses were some of the hardest to prepare for from the defensive side of the ball.

 Conflict over how to manage the offense for star rookie quarterback, Robert Griffin III, dominated Shanahan's tenure with Washington.
 In the 2012 NFL Draft, Washington courted controversy by selecting two players at the quarterback position: Robert Griffin III in the first round and Kirk Cousins in the fourth round.
 Shanahan catered the offense to Griffin III, creating a playbook based on what he was used to at Baylor.
 However, in the Week 14 game against the Baltimore Ravens on December 9, Griffin III was injured when defensive end Haloti Ngata hit Griffin directly at his right knee, twisting it in the process.
 Kirk Cousins then came into the game and led the team to a 31–28 overtime victory.
 This injury forced the team to start Cousins in the team's week 15 game.
 ESPN has reported that team owner Dan Snyder assured Griffin III that no matter how well Cousins played, he would not get the starting spot.
 This incident led to a confrontation between Shanahan's father, head coach Mike Shanahan, and Snyder and created tension between the Shanahans and ownership for the rest of their tenure.

 In 2012, Shanahan was fined $25,000 for insulting the replacement officials and confronting one after a loss to the Cincinnati Bengals.

 In early December 2013, ESPN reported that Mike Shanahan was frustrated with the special treatment that he believed that Robert Griffin III received from Snyder.
 This led Shanahan to preemptively clean out his office ahead of the start of the 2012–13 NFL playoffs.
 On December 30, 2013, Kyle, along with his father and some of the coaching staff, were fired from the Redskins.